rsun27/dev-assessment/README.md

 docker run -p 5050:5000 refund-service
 ```

-> This runs the Flask server and exposes the API on http://localhost:5050
+> This runs the Flask server inside the container on port 5000 and exposes it to your host machine at http://localhost:5050

 ---